-Accidents or a devastating illness can strike at any time, and while most people prefer to focus on the positive aspects of life, preparing for an emergency is the first step for planning for the future.
-What if an unexpected situation left you or a loved one unable to make financial or health care decisions?
+Accidents or a devastating illness can strike at any time, and while most people prefer to focus on the positive aspects of life, preparing for an emergency is the first step in planning for the future.
+What if an unexpected event left you or a loved one unable to make financial or health care decisions?
 Who would you turn to?
 In your mind, the choice may be obvious, but in the eyes of the law, things are not so cut and dry.

 A spouse or child may have differing views than a parent or sibling when it comes to handling your financial or health care wishes.
 The unfortunate truth is that not having a power of attorney will only lead to costly court appointments to resolve the matter, even if your family members are not at odds.